98ChimpCo/fetch-bites-multi-agent/docs/project-bible-v0-0-27.md

 3. Fall back to caption-based extraction if URL extraction fails
 4. Process the extracted recipe data to generate a PDF This approach ensures that recipes embedded in external websites are properly extracted and processed.

+### 3. Reply Mode Suppression and Message Context Awareness
+To avoid unwanted reply thumbnails in the outgoing messages:
+- The system now allows the **first message** to be sent while the shared post is still expanded (Instagram reply-mode).
+- The **confirmation message** (e.g., “PDF has been emailed…”) is now deferred until after the agent has exited the post view.
+- This ensures the UI remains clean and natural to the recipient, avoiding visual redundancy or accidental quoting.

 ## 🔨 System Improvements
 | Area | Improvements |
 |------|--------------|